 The Arctic Cathedral, also known as Tromsdalen Church, is in fact a protestant parish church and not a cathedral.
-It was built in 1965 and has attracted tourists from all over the world since then.
+It was designed by Jan Inge Hovig and built in 1965, and has attracted tourists from all over the world since then.

 Many people claim that the church reminds them of icebergs, the traditional fish-drying racks or even Sami tents, yet it remains unclear what the architect had in mind when he designed the building.

 Concerts are held at midnight in the church which are especially popular among cruise tourists.
 You can visit the church in summer between 9 am and 7 pm and in winter between 2 pm and 6 pm (unless there's a service going on).

 Entrance costs 50 NOK (180 NOK if you'd like to attend the midnight sun or Northern Lights concert).

 You can get to the Arctic Cathedral by walking over the Tromsø bridge or by taking bus 22 or 24 from the city centre.